 Electricity is the lifeline of any economy in the world, and the demand for electrical power is rising exponentially.
 Power generation companies do their best to meet these demands efficiently and without disruption.
 Electrical power is generated at war footing using every possible resource – from fossil fuels to solar, wind, and nuclear.

 However, generating huge amount of power and meeting the end-user demand are two different things.
-This is because merely having an efficient power generation mechanism in place is not enough but it should be backed by an efficient transmission as well as distribution system.
+This is because merely having an efficient power generation mechanism in place is not enough but it should be backed by an efficient transmission (high voltage, low current) as well as distribution system (step-down voltage for safety).

 The electric power distribution diagram is shown below.

 Power plants are located in remote areas from where it has to be transmitted to a distribution station in the city or village.
 This distribution station then dispatches the power to the consumers.
-Hence, without an efficient system of transmission and distribution, a huge proportion of the generated power will be lost chiefly as heat.
+Hence, without an efficient system of transmission and distribution, a huge proportion of the generated power will be lost (primarily due to I2R copper losses in the conductors).

 Key Components of Electrical Power Distribution System